 After care is available between 2:30-5:00 PM.

-Please Note: New student start dates will be staggered in order to help children adjust to their new environment.
+Please Note: New student start dates will be staggered to help children adjust to their new environment.

 Calendar: Sunnybrook is in session for 36 weeks.
 We generally follow the White Mountains Regional School District calendar, with some variation.
 Sunnybrook closes for two full weeks during winter break and concludes prior to WMRSD closing.
 Refer to the school calendar for specifics.
 Additional copies can be found on our website.

 Daily Schedule: The daily program typically follows the schedule below, with occasional changes due to field trips, visitors, or special events.
-Please arrive at school between 8:20-8:35 AM, as Morning Meeting will begin promptly at 8:35 AM.
+Please arrive at school between 7:55-8:05 AM, as morning meeting will begin promptly at 8:05 AM.

 8:05 Morning Meeting

-1:00 Quiet Time – rest/sleep for those who need it & Quiet work for all others
+12:45 Library Hour – Quiet rest/sleep time for those who need it

 Parent Involvement and Communication: Sunnybrook has an open-door policy.
 Family members are welcome to visit at any time and involvement is strongly encouraged.
 It benefits both the school and the families, and therefore, the children.
 “School Community” helps everyone feel a part of Sunnybrook and is cherished.
 Anyone wishing to volunteer in various capacities is welcome to speak with the Directress.

 Parents have daily access to the staff, as well as monthly newsletters and the weekly blog.
 Events and workshops are scheduled throughout the year so that families can have time together as a community, and learn more about what happens in the Sunnybrook classroom.
-Semi-annual conferences are scheduled, but families are encouraged to communicate with the staff at any time regarding their child’s experiences at school.
+Semi-annual conferences are scheduled, during which the lead teacher and families share observations, goals, and information about children.
+Families are encouraged to communicate with the staff at any time regarding their child’s experiences at school.

 Clothing/Personal Items: Please be sure that all your child’s personal belongings are marked clearly with the child’s name or initials.
 Families are asked to leave a full change of clothes at school.
 Sunnybrook children go outside to play, as well as paint and use glue daily – please consider this as you make selections regarding clothing.